-Probationary Evaluation: Supervisors and employees are strongly encouraged to discuss job performance and goals on an-a routine basis.
+Probationary Evaluation: Supervisors and employees are strongly encouraged to discuss job performance and goals on a routine basis.
 Evaluations are to be conducted at the end of an employee's probationary period in any new position.
 This period allows the supervisor and the employee to discuss the job responsibilities, standards, and performance expectations of the new position.

 Annual Evaluation: Additional formal performance evaluations are conducted to provide both supervisors and employees the opportunity to discuss job tasks, identify and correct weaknesses, encourage and recognize strengths, and discuss positive purposeful approaches for meeting goals.
+Please refer to Administrative Policy for additional details.